Bounce rate is the percentage of visitors who leave your website without visiting other pages

-- It is calculated by dividing single-page visits by the total visits.
+- The bounce rate is calculated by dividing single-page sessions by the total visits.

 - According to RocketFuel, an average bounce rate should range from 41% to 55%.

-- This metric gives you an idea about the quality of a particular website and helps you analyze the engagement rate on your site.
+- The single-page bounce rate metric gives you an idea about the quality of a certain page and the site-wide bounce rate will help you analyze the overall engagement rate on your site.

 - The higher the bounce rate, the less effective your site is in engaging visitors.

-A high bounce rate can also affect your site’s conversion rate.
+A high bounce rate will affect your site’s conversion rate so it is very important to improve your bounce rate.

 Your conversion rate is the number of users that complete a set goal.
 The goal could be anything from completing a purchase to signing up for an email list.